AriRix1410/rock-paper-scissors-lizard-spock/README.md

 Rock Paper Scissors Lizard Spock is a variation of the traditional Rock Paper Scissors game and was first introduced on the TV show The Big Bang Theory.
 In this game, users will play against the computer.
 The user will select a "weapon" of choice and this will be compared to a completely randomly generated computer selection and a winner determined.

-Users will learn the rules of the game in order to understand which selections win or lose against others.
-There is no skill level required to play this game as it is a game of chance and is targetted at both adults and children alike.
+Users will learn the rules of the game in order to understand which selections win or lose against each other.
+There is no skill level required to play this game as it is a game of chance, as such it is only intended to be an entertaining mini game, targetted at both adults and children alike.

 ![Responsive Mockup](/assets/images/mock-up.png)